allisterb/bob2021/README.md

 ![trust](https://trafficcv.s3.us-east-2.amazonaws.com/nbtrust.png)
 Click the *Trust* button to trust the opened notebook.

-* Opening notebooks using the regular VS Code file or directory browser doesn't seem to work as that will just bring up the notebook JSON.
-You must use the Control Palette notebook commands to open notebook files.
+* Opening notebooks using the regular VS Code file or directory browser on Linux doesn't seem to work as that just brings up the notebook JSON.
+On Linux you must use the Control Palette "Open .NET Interactive notebook" command to open notebook files.

-### Finally
+### Finally...
 And that's it!
 If you have any problems installing a local environment I'll also provide instructions for setting up a completely remote environment using free cloud services.